lizzybrooks/code-based-art/week1/readme.md

 2. A slideshow/discussion of interesting artwork (30 mins)
 3. A short break (10 mins)
 4. Introduction to the Processing software ([tutorial](https://www.raspberrypi.org/learning/introduction-to-processing/worksheet/) and experiments) (30 minutes)
-5. Project 1: draw a self-portrait or series of self portraits (60 minutes)
+5. Project 1: draw a self-portrait or series of self portraits (60 minutes).
-CHALLENGE: add incremental movement to your portrait
+CHALLENGE: add incremental movement to your portrait.
 CHALLENGE: draw a self-portrait that is abstract, that describes the self in a way that's not representational.
 6. Share work and discuss (30 minutes)